Originally published in Jan. 25, 2019, updated in January, 10, 2022.

 Reverse Those Ceiling Fans

 When ceiling fans are in the heating mode — that means rotating in a clockwise direction — they help redistribute the heated air in your home.
-Since the heated air is reused rather than allowed to pool on the ceiling, you can lower the thermostat, and your furnace works less and consumes less energy.
+Since the heated air is pushed down into circulation rather than allowed to pool on the ceiling, you may be able to lower the thermostat, plus your furnace works less and consumes less energy.

 Proactive Service Keeps Your Furnace Fired Up

 Of course, the best thing you can do to help your heating system get through the winter is to make sure it’s tuned up and ready to go.
 Having a furnace breakdown during a Mobile, Alabama, winter is an alarming thought, and it might turn out to be costly.
-To learn more about how proactive maintenance helps keep your heating system intact, check out the service plans we offer at Air-Specialty or call us at (251) 415-4559.
+If you haven’t had your heating system tuned-up, it’s not too late.
+Check out the service plans we offer at Air-Specialty and then schedule your service appointment.